 If a student has an outstanding balance at the College or at the Micallef Library at St. Mark’s College, a grades report, transcript or graduation certificate will not normally be issued until the account is settled.

 Information concerning final grades is not released to an unauthorized person without written consent of the student.

 Telephone requests will not be processed.

 Students preparing to transfer to another institution will normally order two sets of transcripts.
 Once a request and payment have been received, the Registrar’s Office will send the first set as early as the second week of classes of the student’s final term.
-It is the students’ responsibility to request that the second set be sent as soon as the final results appear on the students’ transcript.
+It is the students’ responsibility to request the second set of transcripts which will contain final grades.
 There is a separate charge for each set of transcripts.